srajeevan/Youtube-Data-Analysis---AWS/README.md

 ## Project Goals
 1. Data Ingestion — Build a mechanism to ingest data from different sources.
-2. ETL System — We are getting data in raw format, transforming this data into the proper format
-3. Data lake — We will be getting data from multiple sources so we need centralized repo to store them
+2. Data lake — We will be getting data from multiple sources so we need centralized repo to store them
-4. Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use AWS
+3. ETL System — We are getting data in raw format, transforming this data into the proper format
-5. Reporting — Build a dashboard to get answers to the question we asked earlier
+4. Reporting — Build a dashboard to get answers to the question we asked earlier

 ## Services we will be using
 1. Amazon S3: Amazon S3 is an object storage service that provides manufacturing scalability, data availability, security, and performance.